w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 For example, to top the location leaderboard, it takes into account the number of fish you've caught at that location, but the quality of the fish matters too, and the person who catches the largest fish of the day has a big advantage.

 For NPC leaderboards, the number of interactions you have with an NPC on that day does help, but also your overall reputation and how the NPC feels about you.

+You can read more about how fishing leaderboards work in the <a href="https://dankmemer.lol/tutorial/fish-leaderboards" target="_blank">leaderboard tutorial</a>.

 ## Fish Log {: #FishLog}